-Almost 20 years ago, I remember thinking how sick everyone looked in the lift on the way to my office on the 20th floor of Australia Square.
-They weren’t obviously sick they just lacked vigour.
+Over 20 years ago, I remember thinking how sick everyone looked in the lift on the way to my office on the 20th floor of Australia Square.
+They weren’t obviously sick they were just not obviously thriving.
 Not long after, I was asked to recommend someone to help a girl at work who was feeling down about her weight and general lack of energy.
-Having seen what she typically ate, I was sure I knew what her problem was and offered to help.
+Having seen what she typically ate, I knew what her problem was and offered to help.

 That was back in the days when most people didn’t consider the effect food has on them mentally and physically.
 Today It’s quite a different story.
 Health is big business and, in a world, where people’s choice of diet is as divisive as politics, it’s hard to find a voice of reason amongst the highly influential social media celebrities.

 I hope I am one voice you can trust.
 I don’t eliminate whole food groups, source expensive ingredients from the Amazon rainforest, or set optimum performance standards for my clients.
 We are all people, each vulnerable in our way, getting through life the best way we can.
 I’ve lived long enough to know that while there are no guarantees in life, a healthy lifestyle is your best insurance to protect you from poor mental and physical health.

 Optimise your health with the right food choices and master the motivation to stay on track